 The more diversity of plants in the garden the better it is both for our visual pleasure but also the better to attract as much beneficial wildlife diversity as possible to keep a balance with the less desired pests and predators that are inevitable invaders.
 Ladybird adults and larvae, Coccinellidae sp, are a frontline defence beetle that feed on aphids, thrips, whitefly and mites amongst other pests with each of these little, rounded, spotty adult beetles able to eat up to 5000 aphids on their watch.
 A female ladybird will lay her eggs on the underside of leaves often near larval food such as aphids and the emergent larvae will munch on these and also wander some distance in search of more dinner.
 Be aware that the flightless ladybird larvae look nothing like their adult selves and are often mistaken for a pest when in fact they are a great pest munching ally.

 Sadly, the non-native Harlequin Ladybird, Harmonia axyridis, has landed in Britain and is fast invading the country.
 It is much bigger and spottier than our native species and is predicted to spread rapidly and possibly outcompete our homegrown ladybirds and other insect groups too.
-There’s more information at The Harlequin Ladybird Survey where you can help track their spread.
+There’s more information at The Harlequin Ladybird Survey (link removed) where you can help track their spread.

 Keep harvesting seed from plants for future sowing.
 This week I have collected Columbine, Aquilegia; various poppies, Papaver sp; red campion, Silene dioica; and Californan poppy, Escholtzia, amongst others.
 Tufty seeds are fairly easy to pluck away from the parent plant but take care not to disperse too many seeds whilst removing capsule type seed heads, which are designed to disperse their bounty through movement.
 I angle a seed head towards the collection receptacle – a cup or envelope for example – and sharply snip the stem away from below it so that it falls neatly into the envelope or cup.
 Be sure to label with name and date of collection.
 If the plant is unknown leave the seed head intact for future identification.